Childcare Volunteer in Cambodia at a Day Care Center or Orphanage

 Start Dates & Duration

-Projects in Cambodia start on the 1st and 3rd Mondays of the month.
+Projects as a childcare volunteer in Cambodia start on the 1st and 3rd Mondays of the month.
 Volunteers should arrive on Sundays.

 You can choose to volunteer from 2 to 24 weeks.

-Orientation takes place on Monday after the arrival date and includes a city tour.
+Orientation for childcare volunteer in Cambodia takes place on Monday after the arrival date and includes a city tour.

 Fees and what is included with the volunteer program